ass45sin/whisper_diarize/README.md

         *   [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) (Click "Access repository")

     #### Using Local Models (for Offline Operation)
     This mode allows you to run the tool without an active internet connection, provided models are downloaded beforehand.
+You can clone the models manually as shown below, or simply choose the download option when running `install.sh` or `install.bat`.
     *   **`pyannote.audio` models:**
         *   You need to clone the `pyannote/speaker-diarization-3.1` model repository.
 The segmentation model (`pyannote/segmentation-3.0`) is typically a dependency of the diarization pipeline and will be loaded from the `speaker-diarization-3.1` local directory if structured correctly by pyannote, or you may need to ensure it's also locally available if issues arise.
         *   Ensure `git-lfs` is installed (`git lfs install`).